SAP-archive/cloud-mta-ariba-approval-documents/resources/documentation/Setup-Guide.md

 ## Result
 You have entered all the integration details, this means:
 * Your frontend application is connected to your backend application
-* Your backend application is connected to your SAP Ariba procurement sandbox system
+* Your backend application is connected to your SAP Ariba procurement system

 ## Step 7 - Communication Configuration in SAP Conversational AI